-When deteriorating financial market conditions rapidly affect the creditworthiness of all organisations, as happened in 2008 and 2020, this is not generally reflected in credit ratings, but can be seen in other market metrics.
+When deteriorating financial market conditions rapidly affect the creditworthiness of all organisations, as happened in 2008 and 2020, this is not generally reflected in credit ratings in real time, but can be seen in other market metrics.
 In these circumstances, the Authority will restrict its investments to those organisations of higher credit quality and reduce the maximum duration of its investments to maintain the required level of security.
 The extent to which these restrictions are applied will be determined by prevailing financial market conditions.
-This will cause a reduction in the level of investment income earned, but will protect the principal sum invested.
+This will cause a reduction in the level of investment income earned but will protect the principal sum invested.

 Negative investment rates: During the Covid-19 pandemic, market 'flight to safety' (among other factors) brought about negative returns on some investment products.
-At the time, bank systems limitations meant negative rates couldn't be applied generally to depositors such as the Authority.
+At the time, bank systems limitations meant negative rates couldn't be applied to all depositors.
 However, banks have since confirmed to the Bank of England that should similar market conditions present themselves again in future they do now have the capability to introduce negative rates on customers deposits.
-Given the re-opening of economies and the resulting inflationary factors being seen, negative returns are now unlikely in the short-term.
-Should a negative rate environment materialise in the future we will continue to prioritise Security and Liquidity over Yield.
+Given the inflationary factors being seen post-Covid and the associated rate increases in response, negative returns are now unlikely in the short-term.
+Should a negative rate environment materialise in the future however, we will continue to prioritise Security and Liquidity over Yield.
 Therefore, negative returns will be taken as interest 'cost' with the principal sum remaining intact provided there is no related Credit Event.